United States v. Joseph (2019): Background

 After taking office in 2017, the Republican Trump administration prioritized reducing immigration (legal and illegal), increased deportations, and revoked protections for immigrants who had previously been allowed to remain in the United States.
 Democrats, immigration advocates, and others resisted these policies, calling them unfair and antithetical to American values.

 Trump regularly criticized "sanctuary cities" and states that refused to cooperate with federal immigration enforcement.

-In 2018, Trump publicly urged Attorney General Jeff Sessions to bring charges for obstruction of justice against Oakland, California mayor Libby Schaaf for warning Oakland residents about an impending raid by the federal Immigration and Customs Enforcement (ICE) agency.
+In 2018, Trump publicly urged Attorney General Jeff Sessions to bring charges for obstruction of justice against Oakland, California mayor Libby Schaaf for warning Oakland residents about an impending raid by the ICE.
 By April 2019, the Trump administration was in a "standoff" with sanctuary cities over local enforcement of immigration policies.
 That month, Trump suggested busing migrants from the US border to sanctuary cities, which critics called callous and Trump allies called impractical.